slackapi/java-slack-sdk/docs/content/guides/modals.md

 }
 ```

-If you need to carry some information to the modal, setting `private_metadata` is a good way for it.
-The `private_metadata` is a single string with a maximum of 3000 characters.
-So, if you have multiple values, you need to serialize them into a string in a format.
+If you need to carry information to the modal, set `private_metadata`.
+The `private_metadata` field is a single string with a maximum of 3000 characters.
+If you have multiple values, serialize them into a string format.

 ```java
 import com.slack.api.bolt.util.JsonOps;